 Lifting of Voices is the first annual celebration of uplifting a cappella music to benefit the Boys Home of Virginia.

-The concert includes five of the area's finest a cappella groups coming together to perform songs from across the musical spectrum.
+The concert includes four of the area's finest a cappella groups coming together to perform songs from across the musical spectrum.
 Each group will perform individually followed by an inspiring finale where every group will come together.
 Every song has been selected to fill your heart and lift your spirit and all proceeds go to children who need our help at the Boys Home of Virginia.

 This event represents an opportunity to support Boys Home of Virginia while reaching influential consumers in the greater Richmond area.
 There are 464 seats available for this concert at the Robins Theatre.
 Following are sponsorship levels: